BryanAim/100-days-of-code/log.md

 **Progress**
 Learnt about using the EventBus to make communication between sibling components possible in #VueJS.
 Also saw its disadvantages and why its not the most preferred method of approach.

+###Day 90, July 29, Wednesday

+**Progress**
+Learnt about State management in #VueJS and saw how to implement a simple Global store that manages application wide data within an application.